View the full list of fields, first using long-form arguments:

 scyld-nodectl -i n0 ls -L

-# View the abbreviated list of fields, instead using long-form args:
+View the abbreviated list of fields using long-form arguments:

 scyld-nodectl -i n0 list --long